twallema/pySODM/docs/quickstart.md

 ## Quickstart

-In this quickstart tutorial, we'll set up a simple (ODE) SIR disease model and we'll calibrate its basic reproduction number to a synthetically generated dataset.
-This example is rudimentary but provides a template for the other demos on this documentation website, which typically consist of seven steps:
+In this quickstart tutorial, we'll set up a simple (ODE) SIR disease model and calibrate its basic reproduction number to a synthetically generated dataset.
+We'll then asses what happens if we lower the pathogens infectivity.
+We'll use a simple model but cover the most important concepts and features of `pySODM`.
+Further, this quickstart tutorial serves as a template for a typical workflow:
 1. Import dependencies
 2. Load the dataset
 3. Load/Define a model